Geriatrics and Extended Care

 Geriatrics & Extended Care Data & Analysis Center’s (GECDAC) knowledge and research support is available to help authorized VA operational and research teams conducting evaluations to improve access, coverage and quality of healthcare and services provided to aging and frail Veterans.

-Here is a one-page summary of GECDAC services and products.
+Here is a two-page summary of GECDAC services and products.
 For questions and information on availability contact us at GECDAC@va.gov.

 Program Evaluation – provides accurate and timely evaluations of the quality of care and access to services provided to frail Veterans, and the quality, effectiveness and costs of those services.